vaginessa/PasswortTipppZ/Password-Advice-For-Everyone.md

 It still is wise to change your passwords once in a while, however.
 If somehow, someone has compromised your full credentials, they might not make this information public.
 If they dump the information or sell it online, the likelihood that you will be notified of the breach goes up.
 They might have put a lot of time and effort into cracking a list of credentials that includes yours, and a change of the credentials might render that effort useless.

+## Use A Password Manager
+If you want to go the next level and have your passwords remembered for you while still being secure, there are password managers.
+This has the added benefit of preventing you from the danger of keystroke capturing software and phishing attempts - which is when they try to trick you into typing in a real password at a fake website.
+Many managers offer Two-Factor authentication, password report cards, password age monitoring and secure password generation.
+Their use is recommended by Information Security professionals around the world.